sourabhyadav/100-days-0f-DL-DevOps/README.md

 * Learnt about auto_grad utility to automatically calulate gradients and track/untrack gradients
 * Apply a dummy training with 4-setp process 1. forward pass(compute loss), 2.
 Calculate grad(partial derivatives), 3.
 Backward pass (apply chain rule), 4.
 Update weights(gradient decent process), 5.
 Apply optimizer (to update the weights)

+### Day 11: Pytorch based training with pytorch loss and optimizer
+* Learnt about how to use pytorch loss and optimizer calss
+* Also understood how to initilize our on layers
+* This is one the the most important lecture of the pytorch training